rhaymisonbetini/menu-for-all-applications/README.md

-# MENU FOR ALL APPLICATIONS (VUE-QUASAR-LARAVEL-NOVA)
+# MENU FOR ALL APPLICATIONS

 This library aims to create a dropdown menu with redirection to multiple applications <br/> that the user can access.
 Application provisioning, authentication and all data is provided by your api<br/>